equinor/equinor-trading-plotly-dash-template/README.md

     ```
 5. (Equinor only) Make sure that you have the Azure AD `Application Developer` role and the access to create new resources in your subscription
 5. Run `pulumi up`
+6. List the people responsible for technical support in `access_denied.html`
-6. Done!
+7. Done!
 The service should be hosted as an Azure Web App in Azure

 Note that the authentication provider will block access to the service until an AD admin as given an admin grant to the application.